-The solution review and selection process have the objective to identify innovative solutions, which answer specific needs raised by the Trial gaps.
+The solution review and selection process has the objective to identify innovative solutions, which answer specific needs raised by the Trial gaps.
 DRIVER+ does not only focus on internal solutions, but also calls for external solution providers, who are interested to participate with their solutions.
 Therefore, a Call for Application is announced for every Trial, which described the Trial and its needs towards sociotechnological solutions.
 The review process is designed to assess and filter applications to this call based on criteria defined by crisis management end-users.
 To support a fair and mostly unbiased assessment, the review is designed as a double blind scoring system, which was explained in the first report D942.11.
 This process was kept throughout the project, with some adjustments for improvement described in this deliverable.
 Comparing the review outcomes among the Trials ensures that each Trial performs the process according to the review objectives.
 The results are furthermore valuable for the Final Demo in order to select suitable solutions to demonstrate the DRIVER+ project as a whole.
 Overall, the process concludes on some lessons learned beyond the project.

-The solution review and selection process is performed for every Trial in the preparation phase to find suitable solutions for the envisioned Trial scenario.
+The solution review and selection process is performed for every Trial in the preparation phase to find suitable solutions for the identified gaps and envisioned Trial scenario.
 Following the experiences of the first two Trials in Poland and France, the process was further improved for the Trials in Netherlands and Austria.
 These adaptions to the process based on the first version from D942.11 are presented in section 2.

 For each of the Trials, three sections are given to discuss the timeline of the call for application, the received submissions and the review results.
 Due to the change in the Trial schedule, the complete review results for the Trial in France were not available for the first report D942.11.
 They are therefore presented in this report as well.
 The sections 3 (France), 4 (Netherlands) and 5 (Austria) give details on the review outcomes.
+For commercial reasons (e.g. a potential negative perception of a solution because not being selected for a Trial), details about the assessed solutions are not included in this report.